aymuos/aymuos/README.md

 ### Hi there 👋, my name is Soumya

+GenAI Developer and Masters Student in Industrial AI at IIT Madras

 About 3.5 years of experience in designing and developing scalable and highly available cloud applications.
 I am always open in working with new tech stack.
 Currently working in Generative AI application development .
 Following are my current tech stack.

 Tech Stack: